ESG – WORKING RESPONSIBLY

 As we look to embed ESG across our business, it is our intention to ensure that the Group’s Purpose, Values and Culture support both our business strategy and the ESG priorities we have identified.
 We are currently engaging with and listening to our people throughout the organisation to make sure that there is a sense of ownership and accountability as regards the Purpose and Values we develop together for the business.

 We have established an ESG Working Committee, comprising senior members from our legacy and program insurance businesses; investments; risk; compliance & regulatory; company secretariat; and people.
-This Committee reports in directly to the Executive Chairman who is directly accountable to the Board for ESG and reports on progress in implementing the strategy at each quarterly Board meeting.
+This Committee reports in directly to the Group Chief Executive Officer who is directly accountable to the Board for ESG and reports on progress in implementing the strategy at each quarterly Board meeting.

 The Group is currently updating its ESG-related policies and reviewing its risk register to ensure all relevant risks have been appropriately assessed.